Bardorf-logo-banner

 Today’s Seasoned Solo Practitioner: How to Market Your Experience, Reputation and Value

 The business of law is at a turning point.
 A recent article in the ABA Journal reported, “The legal profession is undergoing a massive structural shift—one that will leave it dramatically transformed in the coming years.”
-The shift stems from a combination of events including new laws and changes in enforcement, the mobility of businesses and individuals, as well as new competition from non-legal firms such as accounting and real estate and the availability of
+The shift stems from a combination of events including new laws and changes in enforcement, the mobility of businesses and individuals, as well as new competition from non-legal firms such as accounting and real estate and the availability of legal documents online.
+The average person today requires more legal representation than ever before and how they choose their legal representation has changed too.
+The attorneys who have the most to gain are probably those like you: a mid-career solo practitioner or a lawyer at a small firm.
+Why?
+Because

 Read More »